matter-labs/zksync-lite-docs/docs/faq/tokens.md

 ## Listing a token

-To list a new token on zkSync, go the [tokens page](https://zkscan.io/explorer/tokens/) of the explorer and click the "Submit new token" button and follow the instructions in the form.
+To list a new token on zkSync, go the [tokens page](https://zkscan.io/explorer/tokens/) of the explorer and click the "Submit new token" button and follow the instructions.

 ## Fee costs